 How to Pack for Working Remotely & Traveling

 Packing is a huge travel topic these days and I love talking about it.
-As I’ve traveled more and more, I’ve taken an increasingly minimalist approach and optimizing use of a lot of my stuff.
+As I’ve traveled more and more, I’ve taken an increasingly minimalist packing approach and optimizing use of a lot of my stuff.

 I traveled for four months with Remote Year, which has been awesome so far.
 During the next four months, I’ll be living in Lima, Medellin, Bogota and Mexico City, and taking side trips as well.